 If you show up at Thanksgiving dinner without a plan, you’re more likely to succumb to eating unhealthy foods and eating more than you should.
 Thanksgiving is simply an obstacle in the road that you must navigate, so be ready by having a plan in place.

 Maybe it’s eating a small snack prior to dinner; maybe it’s filling up on water which is good for you anyway, or maybe your plan involves asking your spouse to make you a plate with controlled servings.

 5. Create a No Cheat Zone

 If you’re serious about it, then create a no cheat zone even at Thanksgiving.
-This means we see 99% compliance as failure.
+This means we see 99% compliance as a failure.
 You wouldn’t cheat on your spouse in a committed relationship, so why would you cheat on something as important as your diet?
 Cheating is detrimental to your diet because one bite here turns into a little more and a little more until you’re out of control.

 Related: How to Get Motivated From Within

 Most people are generalists when it comes to losing weight.
 If you ask them what their goals are, they’ll usually say, “I want to lose weight.”

 Get specific and ultra-detailed in what you want.